 WSU Tri-Cities is a campus of Washington State University, which shares one central administration and one faculty.
-The campus strongly values diversity among its faculty, staff and students.
-As a campus of a land-grant institution, WSU Tri-Cities is committed to excellence in research, learning, and outreach to all constituents.
+The business faculty and staff in the Carson College of Business and the campus strongly values diversity among its faculty, staff and students.
+As a campus of a land-grant institution, WSU Tri-Cities is committed to excellence in research, learning and outreach to all constituents.

 Tim BakerAcademic Director; Associate Professor, Decision ScienceFloyd 207Pbakert@wsu.eduTim Baker (1994), Associate Professor, received his Ph.D. in Operations Management from Ohio State University.
 Baker came to WSU Tri-Cities in 1999 from Bass Hotels and Resorts, where he was the revenue management research head.
 His key areas of research interest are service operations, especially pricing strategies; reverse logistics decision support systems.